 "When you're fighting something like this, it's not only a physical battle but an emotional and mental one as well," said Vickers, who also lives in Orlando, Florida with her husband, Keegan, and their two children.
 "Keeping positive and joyful in these hard days is important, so it's my goal to do everything I can for her.
 What better way to encourage her than with an influx of cards filled with love and encouraging words?"

-In a recent Facebook post about the Valentines, Vickers shared a photo of Carly with the first Valentine she received, saying her friend took it along to a recent chemotherapy infusion appointment to open for encouragement.
+In a Facebook post about the Valentines, which since has been made private, Vickers shared a photo of Carly with the first Valentine she received, saying her friend took it along to a recent chemotherapy infusion appointment to open for encouragement.

 "It's making a difference already," Vickers said in the post.
 "Look at that smile!
 If you, too, would like to send love and encouraging words please do!"